 - Disadvantages of this option: The time to see the villages in the region is a bit tight although ideal to see the basics of the vineyard region.

-3. Other full day excursions to Frascati and Roman countryside
+3. Other full day excursions to Frascati and the Roman countryside

 If you have more time to get to know Frascati and its surroundings, you can spend the whole day enjoying a good wine tasting without rushing.
-Being so close to the region, it is a must on your trip to Rome.
+Since the region is so close, it is a must on your trip to Rome.

 There are excursions that include transportation by car or minivan and you can also hire the pick-up at the hotel directly.
 On the way a guide will explain the details of the most touristic places you will visit.